ssibm/iks-custom-ingress/README.md

 `$ kubectl config current-context`

 #### Implement custom ingress controller
-An instance of your custom ingress controller will be installed in each zone your IKS multi-zone cluster.
-ALB service in each zone will be updated to connect to the custom ingress controller's pods in that respective zone.
-For each instance of the custom ingress controller, kubernetes scheduler will schedule pods to only be deployed on different worker nodes in the respective zone.
+To deploy a custom ingress controller in a multi-zone IKS cluster, one instance of custom ingress controller should be installed in each zone.
+For each instance of the custom ingress controller, kubernetes scheduler should schedule pods to only be deployed on different worker nodes in the same zone.
+And then, ALB service in each zone should be updated to connect to the custom ingress controller's pods in that respective zone.
 ![](https://raw.githubusercontent.com/ssibm/iks-custom-ingress/master/docs/img/hld.png "Custom ingress controller in IKS cluster")

 ##### Get ALBid and Zone names
 Following table shows an example cluster with 3 zones.
-Get ALBid and Zone name information for each ALB in your multizone IKS cluster.
+Get ALBid and Zone name information for each ALB in your multi-zone IKS cluster.
 This information will be used in the next set of commands.
 They should be repeated for each combination of ALBid and Zone for all the zones.

 - Get public ALB id and zone name, note down in a table like below.
 ```bash